keronedwards120/Team-MAWK---Project-3/README.md

 ## Downloads & Accounts created
-- Remix - we recommend installing locally verus only using the online version that does not allow to save files as you are working. [download instructions](https://medium.com/coinmonks/setting-up-remix-ide-for-solidity-development-1a30f227b600)
+- Remix - we recommend installing locally versus only using the online version that does not allow to save files as you are working. [download instructions](https://medium.com/coinmonks/setting-up-remix-ide-for-solidity-development-1a30f227b600)
 - Metamask - [Website](https://metamask.io/)
 - Piniata Account [Website](https://pinata.cloud/)
 - Test Ether -  [Ropsten Faucet](https://faucet.ropsten.be/) you can test on any desired network or locally using ganache.